ibm-cloud-docs/EventStreams/getting-started.md

      b.
 Click the **Generate properties** button to generate and download the properties file.
 The **Topic** panel opens.

      c.
 Enter a name for a **New topic** that you want to create.
 Or, click on **Existing topic** to select an existing topic that you want to use.

      If you are on the Lite plan and a topic already exists, the **New topic** button is disabled. {: note}

      d.
 Select the **Service credential** that you want to use, or select **Create new** to create a new one.

      e.
 Click the **Generate and download** button.
-The kafka.properties file gets downloaded to your local machine.
+The kafka.properties file is downloaded to your local machine.
 It contains the necessary configuration to connect to {{site.data.keyword.messagehub}}.
 You can open it in a text editor to see how it works.

      f.
 The panel shows your selected configuration.
 Clicking on the **Regenerate** button starts the process again.
 Clicking on the **Download** button downloads the properties file again.